Personal profile

 Summary of Research Interests

-Jane is a specialist in the literature and culture of the fin de siècle and she is currently completing a monograph which examines the complex network of metaphors that emerged around late nineteenth-century conceptions of economic self-interest and exploitation.
+Jane is a specialist in the literature and culture of the fin de siècle and has recently completed her first monograph, Metaphors of Economic Exploitation in Literature, 1885-1914 (Routledge, 2024).
+This book examines the complex network of metaphors that emerged around late nineteenth-century conceptions of economic self-interest and exploitation.

 Jane a co-editor of two collections of essays.
 The first, titled Economies of Desire at the Victorian Fin-de-Siècle: Libidinal Lives (Routledge 2016), considers how the literature of the fin de siècle questions, defines and registers the relationship between economy and desire, particularly in the light of late nineteenth-century developments in economic thought and sexology.
 The second, Lucas Malet, Dissident Pilgrim: Critical Essays (Routledge, 2019), is the first collection of essays to consider the writing of the critically-neglected author Lucas Malet (Mary St. Leger Kingsley Harrison).
 The volume serves as an introduction to Malet’s work and highlights her centrality within the late-nineteenth- and early-twentieth-century literary establishment.